zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 the specific scenario:
 * For each scenario zone there are two name servers configured.
   * Both NS (ns1 and ns2) are equal in delegation and in zone.
-  * Both NS are in-bailiwick
+  * Both NS are in-domain
   * Both NS have both IPv4 and IPv6 addresses
   * All required glue are present in the delegation.
   * All glue exactly matches the authoritative address records in correct